MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-editable-tables.md

     - "Gallery2" in this formula is the name of the gallery.
     - **DisplayMode** is the DisplayMode property for the selected gallery.
     - "galleryDisplayMode" is the new variable that this formula creates to store the value of the gallery's display mode.
     - [Set](functions/function-set.md) function sets the "galleryDisplayMode" variable defined in the previous line with the value of "Disabled" using "DisplayMode.Disabled".
-With disabled display mode, the gallery is not editable by default when the app starts (app OnStart).
+With disabled display mode, the gallery isn't editable by default when the app starts (app OnStart).

 1. Select the blank vertical gallery, and then select the **DisplayMode** property.